Braid stability for periodic orbits of area-preserving surface diffeomorphisms: Proof of the main theorem

-As in the proof of Lemma~\ref{lem:cms}(a), for action reasons the broken holomorphic current contains no holomorphic currents of the form (i) or (v); and then for ECH index reasons, there are no holomorphic currents of the form (iii), and the currents in (ii) and (iv) do not contain any fibers.
+As in the proof of Lemma~\ref{lem:cms}(a), for action reasons the broken holomorphic current contains no holomorphic currents of the form (i) or (v); and then by additivity of the ECH index and Proposition~\ref{prop:fundamental} there are no holomorphic currents of the form (iii), and the currents in (ii) and (iv) do not contain any fibers.
 As a result, we have a well-defined map

 To complete the proof of \eqref{eqn:key}, we now show that for each element $(C_-,C_+)$ of the right hand side of \eqref{eqn:ends}, the number of inverse images $|f^{-1}(C_-,C_+)|$ is odd if the associated orbit set $\alpha^2$ is simple, and even otherwise.
 More specifically, if we write $\alpha^2=\{(\alpha_i,m_i)\}$, then we claim that